gdscwm/Teachable-Machine/README.md

 pip install tensorflow
 ```

-Tensorflow is a library used for machine learning predictions.
+TensorFlow is a library used for machine learning predictions.

 If you get an error about opencv, you can install it by running: